 More commonly, we associate the unconscious minds to more natural automatic behaviors.
 Teeth grinding is a perfect example of this type of an unconscious automatic behavior, similar to blushing and sweating when you’re nervous.
 It happens unconsciously, which means it happens all by itself.
 But it’s not something that can’t be controlled either.

-It’s near impossible to consciously will yourself to change an unconscious behavior.
-Have you ever been able to stop yourself from blushing at the wrong moment?
-Probably not.
-Likewise, you aren’t able to will yourself to stop grinding your teeth or clenching your jaw.
+It’s challenging to consciously will yourself to change unconscious behaviors, such as grinding your teeth or clenching your jaw.
 Considering that bruxism is defined by unconscious behaviors that most frequently occur while you’re asleep and not in control of your actions, treatment for bruxism should be approached through the unconscious mind.
+One way of doing this is with a hypnosis download designed to curb this unwanted activity.

 Considering that the unconscious mind is very much like a stubborn know- it-all that is completely uninterested in thought or reason, it’s necessary to bypass the conscious cognitive command centers and communicate with it directly.
 This can only be done in a deeply relaxed state where conscious thought is unable to interfere.
 Hypnosis can be used to approach unconscious automatic behaviors at the unconscious level, the part of the mind where stress and other bruxism related behaviors often plant themselves.